Healthy-ish Vegan Oatmeal Chocolate Chip Cookies

 - Mix dry ingredients: In a large mixing bowl, add rolled oats, flour, baking soda, and salt and mix until well combined.

-- Add wet ingredients to dry ingredients and mix until well combined.
+- Combine wet + dry ingredients: Add wet ingredients to dry ingredients and mix until well combined.
 The cookie batter should be thick, wet, and hold together well, not runny.
 If needed, at a bit more rolled oats or water until desired consistency.
 Finally, fold in chocolate chips and mix until well dispersed throughout batter.

-- Leftovers and Storage: store room temperature cookies in an airtight glass storage container for up to four days
+- Leftovers + storage: store room temperature cookies in an airtight glass storage container for up to four days

 - Nutrition notes: this “healthier” plant-based version of traditional chocolate chip cookies uses flaxseeds and chia seeds instead of an egg for a binder, reduces the amount of added sugar, and ups the amount of rolled oats for a cookie that is higher in fiber, omega-3 fatty acids, and lower in sugar than other cookie recipes.